malob/nix-review-tools-reports/readme.md

 #### rm-reports-older-than

-Removes all files in the `_posts/` directory that were committed to the repository before a certain time.
+Edits the Git history to remove all traces of files in the `_posts/` directory that were first added to the repository before a certain time.

 **Usage:** `rm-reports-older-than QUANTITY UNIT_OF_TIME`